-1. Read the texts: Navigate to Textbooks icon and download the texts.
-Read chapters of interest.

-2. Listen to the Podcasts: The podcasts are called AWLS and are found wherever you listen to podcasts

-3. Take the Practice Tests: Navigate to the Practice Tests page.
+- 1. Read the texts: Navigate to Textbooks icon and download the texts.
+Read chapters of interest. - 2.
+Listen to the Podcasts: The podcasts are called AWLS and are found wherever you listen to podcasts - 3.
+Take the Practice Tests: Navigate to the Practice Tests page.
 Here you will find practice tests with explanations on every subject in AWLS, Associate in Wilderness Medicine, Backpacking Medicine and Search are Rescue.
 Explanations are provided for each question.
-The certifications exams take almost all of the questions from the practice tests.

-3. Watch the Practical Skills Video: It is required that you know practical skills for AWLS certification.
+The certifications exams take almost all of the questions from the practice tests. - 3.
+Watch the Practical Skills Video: It is required that you know practical skills for AWLS certification.
 You must watch the video to learn them.
 Watch closely and take notes as you will have questions from this video on the AWLS certification exam.
 If you have first response credentials, you will not need to watch the film.

 The final exam is the certification exam.
 Once you feel ready, you can take the certification exam.
-You will have one attempt to take it and must pass with a score of 70% or higher to pass the course.
+You will have two attempts to take it and must pass with a score of 70% or higher to pass the course.
 Once you have passed the certification exam, your certification will be given to you online and you can print it off.
-If you fail, you will reach out to the coordinator for next steps.